btargac/excel-parser-processor/README.md

 ### A Desktop app for processing all rows of Excel files

-Simply generates an array of items from the rows of an Excel file and does the repetitive tedious operations step by step recursively till every item of the array is processed.
-For example downloads all the URL's in an Excel file.
+Simply generates an array of items from the rows of an Excel file and does the repetitive tedious operations step by step till every item of the array is processed.
+For example downloads all the assets from the URLs from column A in an Excel file.

 [![Dependency Status][dependabot-badge]][dependabot-url]
 [![Build Status][gh-actions-image]][gh-actions-url]